contensis/contensis.github.io/voiceandtone-src/web-elements/README.md

 Poster images for ZenHub videos need to be 1280 x 720px.

+## Screenshots
+- Screenshots illustrate a procedure that's difficult to understand.
+You don't have to have a screenshot for every step - just the ones where you want to make sure someone doesn't miss an important detail.
+- They include enough context that someone can tell what part of the interface they are viewing, don't include the whole screen if its unnecessary, crop to the area thats valid.

 ## Tables
 - Do not use bold headings
 - Headings should always be in a `<thead>`